zothedev/rock-paper-scissors/pseudocode.md

 ## 2. Write Logic to get Users Choice

 **Problem:** "I need to prompt the user for input in the form of numbers.
-After confirming that the input is valid, I will convert the chosen number into either rock, paper, or scissors and return it as the userChoice."
+After confirming that the input is valid, I will convert the chosen number into either rock, paper, or scissors and return it as the `userChoice`."

 ```
 function getUserChoice() {